telerik/xaml-docs/controls/raddatetimepicker/features/blackoutdates.md

 >tip RadDateTimePicker control uses RadCalendar to show its calendar.
 The feature shown in this article is the same as the [blackout dates of RadCalendar]({%slug radcalendar-features-blackoutdates%}).

 >important In order for a date from the BlackoutDates collection to get disabled in the calendar, its time portion should be set to the start of the day (usually `00:00:00.00` which is 12:00:00AM).
-Otherwise, the date won't get reflect in the UI.
+Otherwise, the date won't get reflected in the UI.

 ## Setting BlackoutDates